tabulify/tabulify/ansible/roles/postgres/doc/postgres-wal-archiving.md

 The segment files are given numeric names that reflect their position in the abstract WAL sequence.

+WAL Segment files are given ever-increasing numbers.

-WAL segments follow the naming convention `0000000100000A1E000000FE` where:
+They follow the naming convention `0000000100000A1E000000FE` where:

 * the first 8 hexadecimal digits represent the [timeline](#timeline)
-* the next 16 digits are the logical sequence number (LSN).
+* the next 16 digits are the [logical sequence number (LSN)](#log-sequence-number-lsn)

+### Log Sequence Number (LSN)

+Log Sequence Number (LSN) is a byte offset into the WAL, increasing monotonically with each new record.

+### wal segment size

+Wal file are called segment.

+Segment files have a zie of 16 MB
+The size can be changed by altering the `--wal-segsize initdb` option.

+### wal structures

+Each segment is divided into pages, normally 8 kB each.

+The segment size can be changed via the `--with-wal-blocksize` configure option.

 ## Base Backup